ze-ouyang/cupyint_doc/docs/source/tutorial.rst

   print(f"integral value with denser grids: {integral_value2.get()}")
   print(f"relative error: {relative_error.get()}")

 Actually, **cupyint** is capable of handling multiple paramaters, and can automatically vectorize the integrand to perform faster calculation.
 The output ``integral_value`` should have the same length of the input ``param`` length, corresponding to various parameter sets.
-To analyze the error, we doubled the grids on all three dimensions (not showing in the code), and obtained a relative error ~0.6%.
+To analyze the error, we doubled the grids on all three dimensions, and obtained a relative error of ~0.6%.
 The output of the program is

 .. code-block:: python